 On March 22, FPI and 44 other organizations sent a letter to Governor DeSantis, leadership in the Legislature and agency heads to urge action on 47 specific policy changes to reduce unnecessary barriers for Florida’s safety net programs in response to the COVID-19 pandemic.
 See the letter here.

-RA work-search and work registration requirements waived through May 30, 2020.
-Persons filing an application for RA benefits beginning March 15, 2020, are not required to complete the work registration in Employ Florida.
-In addition, work search requirements for individuals requesting benefits for the weeks beginning March 15, 2020, are also waived.
+RA work-search and work registration requirements waived through September 5, 2020.
+Persons filing an application for RA benefits beginning March 15, 2020, are not required to complete work registration in Employ Florida through September 5, 2020.
+In addition, work search requirements for individuals requesting benefits for the weeks beginning March 15, 2020, are also waived through September 5.